We help people put on a great show.

 Meet the team.

 Chris founded Figure 53 in 2006.
 He lives, runs, and makes software in Baltimore.
-He loves his wife Elizabeth, his baby daughter Anna, and building a company.
+He loves his wife Elizabeth, his daughters Anna and Claire, and building a company.
 In a drawer somewhere he has an M.S. in Computer Science from UNC Chapel Hill, and a B.A. in Computer Science and Theater Arts from Carleton College.
-Occasionally people have let him act in plays, like at Actors Theatre of Louisville, Single Carrot Theatre, and The ACME Corporation.
+Occasionally people have let him act in plays, like at Actors Theatre of Louisville, Single Carrot Theatre, and The Acme Corporation.

 Hailed by The New York Times as "a Twitter user", Sean is a California-based software developer and composer.
 He started his undergraduate pursuits with a double major in oboe performance and electrical and computer engineering at Northwestern University, finished them with a B.A. in music composition at Carleton College in 2002, and followed them up with a graduate certificate in film scoring from the University of Southern California in 2004.
 A brief flirtation with a career as a film composer led him circuitously back to the world of software development, and he joined Figure 53 in 2009 after several years independently creating applications for film scoring and post-production.
 In addition to his development work, Sean is an instructor in USC's Scoring for Motion Pictures and Television program, where he torments students with the arcane details of music technology.